muratdem/MDBTLA/MultiShardTxn/README.md

 Within a sharded cluster, the placement of keys in a collection on shards is determined by the "catalog", which stores information about which keys are "owned" by which shards.

 The current specification [models a static catalog](https://github.com/muratdem/MDBTLA/blob/dc5fc9acdfc2f143c183b52558e4646402e0d80c/MultiShardTxn/MultiShardTxn.tla#L121), as a mapping from keys to shards that is fixed once at initialization and never changes.
-Eventually our goal is to model a dynamic catalog, which will require considerations around how the protocol interacts with chunk migation, shard versioning, etc.
+Eventually our goal is to model a dynamic catalog, which will require considerations around how the protocol interacts with chunk migration, shard versioning, etc.

 TODO.